leontrolski/ocdiff/README.md

 # TODO

-- Use console width stuff
-- Add console output with colours.
 - Add pytest plugin magic that plays with `rich`.
 - Write some docs.
+- Allow configuring everything.
+- Convert all hex to RGB.